Chapter 1335: STATUTE OF FRAUDS

 (A) As used in this section:

 (1) "Debtor" means a person that obtains credit or seeks a loan agreement with a financial institution or owes money to a financial institution.

-(2) "Financial institution" means either of the following:
+(2) "Financial institution" means any of the following:

 (a) A federally or state-chartered bank, savings bank, savings and loan association, or credit union, or a holding company, subsidiary, or affiliate of a bank, savings bank, or savings and loan association;